vuejs/it.vuejs.org/src/api/index.md

 - **Utilizzo:**

-  Retrieve a value from the Vue instance given an expression.
+  Retrieve a valore from the Vue instance given an expression.
 Expressions that throw errors will be suppressed and return `undefined`.

 - **Esempio:**